The Ecological Footprint is the only metric that measures how much nature we have and how much nature we use. The Footprint helps:

 Ecological Footprint accounting measures the demand on and supply of nature.

-Under a business-as-usual path, human demand on the Earth’s ecosystems is projected to exceed what nature can regenerate by about 75 percent by 2020.
 We must begin to make ecological limits central to our decision-making and use human ingenuity to find new ways to live well, within the Earth’s bounds.
 This means investing in technology and infrastructure that will allow us to operate in a resource-constrained world.
 It means taking individual action, and creating the public demand for businesses and policy makers to participate.